marwhals/kafka-reference/kafka-beginners/kafkaBasicsNotes.md

 - Some topics may need different values that the defaults
   - Replication Factor
   - \# of Partitions
-  - Message siz
+  - Message size
   - Compression level
   - Log Cleanup Policy
-  - Min Insync Replicas
+  - Min In-sync Replicas
   - Other configurations

-SEE KAFKA documentation can be found at: https://kafka.apache.org/documentation/#brokerconfigs
+Documentation can be found at: https://kafka.apache.org/documentation/#brokerconfigs

 ## Segment and Indexes